isoaxe/personal-website/README.md

 ### `npm install -g browserify`

 Install Browserify globally which bundles dependencies and allows us to `require('module')` from the browser as we do with Node.
-This allows the use of third-party Node modules that were unavailable via `<script>` import in the HTML file.
+This means that third-party Node modules can be used that were unavailable via `<script>` import in the HTML file.

 ### `npm run browserify`